OSGConnect/tutorial-ScalingUp-R/README.md

 ## Background

-For this example, we will use computational methods to estimate pi.
+For this example, we will use computational methods to estimate &pi;.
 First, we will define a square inscribed by a unit circle from which we will randomly sample points.
 The ratio of the points outside the circle to the points in the circle is calculated, which approaches &pi;/4.